Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Object Visible

-Set the visibility of a given object.
+Sets whether the given object is visible.

 **See also:**